Comfort food season is here and that means one thing in the Midwest: hotdish, casseroles, and soup.

 Spoon with mushroom soup on top of jar.

-Place the soup in a glass jar for best results, but an airtight container nonetheless, and store in the fridge for up to 5 days.
+Make the soup in advance and store it in a glass jar for best results, or another airtight container.
+Store it in the fridge for up to 5 days.

 Overhead jar of soup on cutting board.